-- C. Blue Shield and Kaiser ABHP: The District will provide the Blue Shield and Kaiser ABHP plans with no premium costs paid by the faculty member. - 1.
-The District will contribute an amount to the faculty member's Health Savings Account (HSA) for each of ten (10) contract salary payroll periods per benefit year as specified in Table 10.2.
+- 10.04.
+A. Kaiser HMO: The District will assume the premium costs with no out-of-pocket premium costs to the faculty member. - B. Blue Shield PPO and HMO: The District will assume the premium costs less the faculty out-of-pocket monthly premium costs, which will be equal to the difference of the annual premium cost between that plan and the premium cost of the Kaiser HMO plan. - C. Blue Shield and Kaiser ABHP: The District will provide the Blue Shield and Kaiser ABHP plans with no premium costs paid by the faculty member. - 1.
+The District will contribute an amount to the faculty member's Health Savings Account (HSA) for each of ten (10) contract salary payroll periods per benefit year as specified in Table 10.1.